mikez321/bike/README.md

 `GET /wheels/rear` is a list of all rear wheels

 `GET /wheels/(front/rear)/<pk>` will return whatever combo of front/rear wheel and its PK.

+### CLI Tool
+Included in the project is a command line tool for interacting with the API.
+It is broken up into different modules for accessing different parts of the API like bikes and wheels, and has a dedicated ApiConnector module used to change the endpoints of the API in a single place.
+For convenience, it is executed by a small script located in a Makefile at the root of the project.

+After the project is set up, you can start a server with:

+`pym runserver`

+And then in a new terminal window/tab simply run the makefile by typing:

+`make`

+The makefile will run `python3 cli/cli.py` and start the CLI tool.
+From here you can interact with the API and enjoy all validations written for wheels and bikes in real-time.
+Changes will be made to the local database and can be undone through the admin console.
+The CLI will automatically set front and rear wheels so you don't have to worry about installing a front wheel in the back or vice-versa.